AyalaStonic/text-editor/README.md

 ## how to Install it

+To start, Clone it using the "git clone https://github.com/AyalaStonic/text-editor.git" in your terminal and then run the following commands:

-1- npm i
+- npm i
-2- npm run build
+- npm run build
-3- npm run start
+- npm run start

 ## Contact Me